networknext/next/docs/planning_your_production_relay_fleet.md

 * Ohio
 * St Louis
 * Oregon
-* (And many more, it depends on your player base...)
+* (And many more, it really depends on your player base...)

 Primary locations in Europe: